0xARCHIVE/PyMosaic/README.md

 Three .png files are generated:

-*collage_output.png* - the raw (full size) collage.
+*mosaic_raw.png* - the raw (full size) mosaic.
 This file can be incredibly large!

-*collage_output_small.png* - a more reasonably sized image, 1/4 of the size of the raw output in each direction
+*mosaic.png* - a more reasonably sized image, 1/4 of the size of the raw output in each direction

-*collage_output_thumb.png* - a thumbnail of the collage
+*mosaic_thumb.png* - a thumbnail of the mosaic